Applied Data Analysis in Psychology

 12. Tests of the psychometric properties of scales: Tests for homogeneity and unidimensionality of items (Cronbach's Alpha and linear factor analysis).

 The course will involve a number of instructional methods, such as the following:

-Evaluation will be carried out in accordance with Douglas College policy.
+Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.
 Evaluation will be based on course objectives and will include some of the following: quizzes, multiple choice exams, essay type exams, term paper or research project, computer based assignments, etc. The instructor will provide the students with a course outline listing the criteria for course evaluation.

 Grading in the course will be a combination of at least 3 analysis assignments and/or tests.
 An example of one evaluation scheme:

-At the conclusion of the course students will be able to:
+At the conclusion of the course, successful students will be able to: